Excuse Note Policy

 Why we do this

-This well-received and successful policy was adopted in 1998 for several reasons:
+This well-received and successful policy was adopted in 1998 for several reasons.

 From the Code of Conduct:

 Students are expected to govern their conduct by standards of considerate and ethical behavior so as not to harm or discredit themselves, the University, or any other individual.
-Moreover, just as the learning environment does not end at the classroom door, neither is the exercise of individual responsibility, civility, and honor limited to the academic domain.
-In all disciplinary matters, the primary question is whether the student involved met (or failed to meet) the expectations Rice has for its students, as described throughout this Code and in other University policies, regulations and statements.
+Moreover, just as the learning environment does not end at the classroom door, the exercise of individual responsibility, civility, and honor is limited to the academic domain.
+In all disciplinary matters, the primary question is whether the student involved met (or failed to meet) the expectations Rice has for its students, as described throughout this Code and in other University policies, regulations, and statements.

 From the General Announcements:

-In cases of medical conditions causing severe academic disruption (e.g., withdrawal from school, taking an incomplete, or dropping classes) appropriate documentation will be furnished to the Committee on Examinations and Standings if requested by the student.
-In all cases strict patient confidentiality will be followed.
+In cases of medical conditions causing severe academic disruption, (e.g., withdrawal from school, taking an incomplete, or dropping classes), appropriate documentation will be furnished to the Committee on Examinations and Standings if requested by the student.
+In all cases, strict patient confidentiality will be followed.